UBC is a Place of Engagement

 UBC’s Strategic Plan

-Engagement is a part of UBC’s vision and is one of three core commitments within UBC’s Strategic Plan, Place and Promise.
-The University enters into relationships where decisions about means and ends are made collaboratively, costs and benefits are shared, and learning is reciprocal.
+Engagement is a part of UBC’s vision and is one of the core commitments within UBC’s Strategic Plan, Shaping UBC’s Next Century.
+The university enters into relationships where decisions about means and ends are made collaboratively, costs and benefits are shared, and learning is reciprocal.

-UBC students, faculty, staff and alumni continue to enhance every part of society – in building a more just world and in advancing human knowledge and economic prosperity through innovation.
+UBC students, faculty, staff and alumni continue to enhance every part of society—in building a more just world and in advancing human knowledge and economic prosperity through innovation.
 UBC aims to drive recognition of community-university engagement as both foundational to excellent teaching, learning and research, and critical to enhancing economic, social and cultural well-being.
-An approach to building or enhancing UBC’s commitment to community engagement is documented in this paper.

 UBC Vancouver and Okanagan